 Most of the eligibility changes for Step 3 reflect the suspension of Step 2 CS.
 First, if you passed Step 1 and Step 2 CK, but not Step 2 CS, you should still be able to take Step 3.
 Second, if you have taken any USMLE® Step or Step Component on or after January 1, 2015, you should be eligible for Step 3.
 Third, you should be eligible for Step 3 if you have not failed Step 2 CS six or more times.
 Are you an IMG?
 Don’t stress about these temporary eligibility changes.
 If you have a medical degree and are ECFMG-certified, you should also be eligible to take Step 3.

 2021 Changes to USMLE®

 As of 2021, more permanent changes will go into effect.
 First, the FSMB® and NBME will only allow you to retake Step exams a maximum of four times.
 This reduction of retakes is important because you will be ineligible to take a Step or Step component after four previous attempts, including incomplete attempts.
 This change will protect the integrity of the exam and match attempt limits implemented by state medical boards.
 These changes will go into effect on or after July 2021.

 2022 Changes to USMLE®

 2021 may bring many changes to USMLE®, but 2022 will bring one of the biggest changes yet: Step 1 will now be pass/fail.
 The decision to make Step 1 pass/fail was made in part to lessen the emphasis on USMLE® scores in residency selection, so that students will be considered holistically for placements.
 Since Step 2 CK is still scored numerically, USMLE® will still be an eligible indicator for medical competency.
 Step 2 CK is expected to be a new measurement for readiness, and thus will likely be important to take in preparation for your residency applications.
-This change will come no earlier than January 1, 2022.
+This change will come into effect on January 26, 2022.